 Date is announced for a royal visit to see Harrogate's most celebrated shops

+Date is announced for a royal visit to see one of Harrogate's most celebrated shops

 and live on Freeview channel 276